Eating for Recovery: Foods to Eat After Tooth Extraction

 The healing process post-tooth extraction is influenced by factors such as individual health and extraction complexity.
-The initial healing typically occurs within one to two weeks, with complete bone and soft tissue healing taking three to six months.
+The initial healing typically occurs within 1-2 weeks, with complete bone and soft tissue healing taking 3-6 months.
 Diligently following your dentist’s recommendations and upholding oral hygiene is vital during this critical period.
 As it promotes healing and helps prevent complications within the first few weeks post-extraction, ensuring a successful recovery and optimal oral health.

 What Foods to Eat After Tooth Extraction?

 After tooth extraction, consuming the right foods can promote healing, alleviate discomfort, and provide essential nutrients.
 Focus on soft foods and those rich in nutrients that aid in the healing process.

 In the first few days after tooth extraction, it is best to stick to soft foods that require minimal chewing.
 Here is the list of recommended soft foods to eat after tooth extraction:

 - Ice cream (without nuts or hard pieces)